How many of your new users churn on day 1?

 You know the type I mean?
 One that outlines all the features exhaustively, but doesn't actually tell you anything useful.

-This is the onboarding equivalent of a boring history lecture at school, one in which the professor gives you all the pointless details that no-one cares about, rather than telling an engaging story.
+This is the user onboarding equivalent of a boring history lecture at school, one in which the professor gives you all the pointless details that no-one cares about, rather than telling an engaging story.

 It's a snooze-fest.
 Don't do it.